-E-scooters are made to have one person on at a time.
+E-scooters are made to have one person on at a time – anymore and it’s against the rules!
 Having more than one can endanger both passengers, as they are to be on the road, this could be fatal.
-The e-scooters will not be able to perform at full power and as there is only one helmet safety is further compromised.
-Wind have introduced number plates on the back of the vehicles to make it easier to locate offenders.
-This will result in the tree-strike rule coming into play.
+The e-scooters will not be able to perform at full power.
+Superpedestrian’s e-scooters have number plates on the back of the vehicles to make it easier to locate offenders.
+This will result in the three-strike rule coming into play.

 9 – Follow the rules of the road